Latest update April 27, 2022

 If you have any questions about the Policy or other questions about how Feelgood processes personal data, please contact our Data Protection Officer at firstname.lastname@example.org.

 Data subjects also have the right to file a complaint with the competent supervisory authority.
-In Sweden, this is the Swedish Authority for Privacy Protection, Integritetsskyddsmyndigheten (former Swedish Data Protection Authority, Datainspektionen).
+In Sweden, this is the Swedish Authority for Privacy Protection, Integritetsskyddsmyndigheten (former Swedish Data Protection Authority, Datainspektionen) with contact details below.

 Feelgood reserves its right to change and update the Policy.
 In case of material changes, Feelgood will give notice in an appropriate manner.
 We do however encourage you to read the Policy now and then.
 The date of the latest changes to the Policy will be published on our webpage.